 Methyl groups in your body are the ‘on-off’ switches of the cells activities.
 As your cells are then responsible for all tissues and organs in the body, it is vital they are healthy and working as optimally as possible.

-Anything upwards of 45-50% of the general population have some kind of mutation on one of the MTHFR genes.
+Upwards of 45-50% of the general population have some kind of mutation of the MTHFR gene.

 There are 3 main ways to test and discover your MTHFR gene status:

 - Via your doctor/ health practitioner & a pathology lab.
 In this method, you receive a referral for the MTHFR gene test from your doctor or health practitioner (ie. naturopath), and take this form to your closest pathology collection center.
 The pathologist will take a blood sample for testing, and your results will be sent to your practitioner to share with you.
 Remember, it is imperative the pathology lab tests for both variants of the MTHFR gene: A1298C and C677T, as receiving results for one mutation will only possibly present 50% of the picture.
-Note: If you are completing this test through your doctor and you have a family member who is positive for this mutation and/or you have a history of Deep Vein Thrombosis (DVT) or pulmonary embolism, then you may be able to claim the test through Medicare.
+Note for Australian Residents: If you are completing this test through your doctor and you have a first degree biological family member who is positive for this mutation and/or you have a history of Deep Vein Thrombosis (DVT) or pulmonary embolism, then you may be able to claim the test through Medicare.
 Please discuss this with your doctor.
 All tests completed through naturopaths/ nutritionists etc will not be covered by Medicare.
-However, we are happy to give you the referral directly.
-The cost is approximately $50.

-- 23andMe Genetic Testing – This is a USA-based lab that uses a saliva sample to screen for 100 00’s of genes, MTHFR variants included.
+- AncestryDNA Genetic Testing – This is a USA-based genetic testing company that extracts your DNA from a small saliva sample.
+Their lab looks at more than 700,000 different “markers” in your DNA including MTHFR gene variations C677T and A1298C.
 This presents a more in-depth option for testing, and will supply you with a great deal of information about your methylation-related genes and overall genetic health.
 For this reason, this form of testing can be well suited to anyone who has suffered with a chronic health condition, has not seen improvements with classic medical or natural treatment or has issues with falling pregnant/ infertility.
-To read more about this testing process and how to obtain your results, please visit our Resources page.
+AncestryDNA Test kits can be ordered here.

 A positive result means something different for each individual.
-It is very important to remember that just because you have a mutation does not mean you will necessarily have health issues – known in ‘gene speak’ as expressing.
-There are many factors that influence genes ranging from stress, to your diet and the environment around you.
+It is very important to remember that just because you have a mutation does not mean you are expressing it and will have health issues.
+There are many factors that influence whether you express a gene mutation ranging from stress, to your diet and the environment around you.

-- Heterozygous: means you have one copy of the gene from one parent plus a normal one from the other parent
+- Heterozygous: Means you have one copy of the gene mutation from one parent plus a normal one from the other parent

 The C677T and A1298C mutations cause a down-regulation of the enzyme mentioned above.
-In the case of the 2 genes this then approximately equates to the following:
+In the case of the 2 gene mutations this then approximately equates to the following:

 - MTHFR C677T heterozygous = 30-40% loss of function